 • How can we help them learn more about our products/services?

 When digging your viewer personas, you may, for example, find out that some of your audiences want to watch 8K video, and not all platforms support 8K video delivery.
 Or you may discover that the majority of your user-generated content is likely to come from mobile, and not all platforms support mobile upload.
 You may also have specific requirements for web accessibility, which also varies from platform to platform.
-See how these little details are already shaping your choice?

-Does the OVP Fit Your Infrastructure?
+Does the OVP fit your infrastructure?

 To maximize the ROI on video, the OVP should be aligned with the marketing, sales, training and other workflows in your organization.
 You should also think carefully of the existing software that you might want to integrate your OVP with.
 Here are several hint questions for you: